Legal briefing | |

 Still to come: Reducing regulatory involvement and cost

-The remaining recommendations within this section will take more time, as many are dependent on (i) legislative changes and (ii) the outcome of the other changes taking place in relation to the listing and prospectus regimes, as described in this note.
+Some of the remaining recommendations within this section will take more time, as many are dependent on (i) legislative changes and (ii) the outcome of the other changes taking place in relation to the prospectus regime, as described in this note.
 Examples of such changes are:

 • shortening the rights issue timetable (both the minimum period for rights issue and the minimum notice period for general meeting).